-- Open the Device Security > Management Access > Server dialog, Telnet tab.
-To disable the Telnet server, select the Off radio button in the Operation frame. - □ Save the changes temporarily.
-To do this, click the ✓ button.

-enable Change to the Privileged EXEC mode.

-configure Change to the Configuration mode.

-no telnet server Disable the Telnet server.

-If the SSH server is disabled and you also disable Telnet, then access to the Command Line Interface is only possible through the serial interface of the device.
-To work remotely with the Command Line Interface, enable SSH.
-To do this, perform the following steps:

-□ Open the Device Security > Management Access > Server dialog, SSH tab.

-□ To enable the SSH server, select the On radio button in the Operation frame.

-enable Change to the Privileged EXEC mode.

-configure Change to the Configuration mode.
+☐ Open the Device Security > Management Access > Server dialog, Telnet tab. $\ \square$ To disable the Telnet serve r, select the Off radio button in the Operation frame. \square Save the changes temporar ily.
+To do this, click the 🗸 button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. no telnet server Disable the Telnet server.
+Int terface is only possible through th ou also disable Telnet, then access to the Command Line e serial interface of the device.
+To work remotely with the SH.
+To do this, perform the following steps: ☐ Open the Device Security > N Management Access > Server dialog, SSH tab. $\ \square$ To enable the SSH server, s select the On radio button in the Operation frame. \Box Save the changes temporar rily.
+To do this, click the 🗸 button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode.

-ssh server Enable the SSH server.
+Enable the SSH server.